subugoe/typo3-find/README.md

 ### Localisation

 You can set the `languageRootPath` pointing to your own `Localisations` folder.
-The partials included with the extension will honour that path when accessing their localisation files.
-As with the partials and templates it can be handy to symlink some of the default localisation files and just override or add the additional terminology you need:
+The partials included with the extension will honor that path when accessing their localization files.
+As with the partials and templates it can be handy to symlink some of the default localization files and just override or add the additional terminology you need:

 `plugin.tx_find.settings.languageRootPath = EXT:find/Projects/test/Language/`